andrese52/andrese52-academic/content/home/about.md

 # About
 Plant Pathologists, Bioinformatician and Postdoctoral Fellow at Oklahoma State University.
 I currently work on developing bioinformatic tools to rapidly detect plant pathogens.
 I use RNA and DNA shotgun sequencing to rapidly query for known and unknown plant pathogens.
-I got my Bachelor's degree in Ecuador at the Escuela de las Fuerzas Armadas ESPE and moved to the United States to Pursue an MS and PhD. in Plant Pathology.
-I also obtained a Graduate Bioinformatics Certificate.
-I am interested in developing new bioinformatic tools to help plant pathologists detect emerging pests.
+I am interested in developing innovative bioinformatic tools to help plant pathologists detect known and emerging pests.
 By using Next Generation Sequencing we aim to understand the appropriate conditions to successfully detect any pathogen in any plant sample.